yumin-chen/notesnook/README.md

 # Notesnook

-> An end-to-end encrypted note taking alternative to Evernote.
+> An E2E-encrypted note-taking alternative to Evernote.

 ## Overview